tgi-point/tgi-point.github.io/privacy_wakers_en.md

 Google Play In-App Payments
 Their Privacy Policy can be viewed at https://www.google.com/policies/privacy/

-Stripe Payment
-For the provision of certain features within our service, we may collect the following payment-related personal information.
-We store only a very limited amount of payment method information, while all other information is stored by our payment processor, Stripe.

-Card brand name, last four digits of the card number, card expiration date The privacy policy can be viewed at https://stripe.com/privacy.

 Behavioral Remarketing
 The Company uses remarketing services to advertise on third party websites to You after You visited our Service.
 We and Our third-party vendors use cookies to inform, optimize and serve ads based on Your past visits to our Service.